INTERVIEW BY MARKO SYRJALA

 WOLF: I made a really nasty remark in one of the magazines, I know.
-It was called like Classic Rock Magazine or something.
+It was called Classic Rock Magazine or something.
 I really went at it!
-You’re the first one to even challenge me on that one! “laughs”
+You’re the first one even to challenge me on that one! “laughs.”

 METAL-RULES: Tell us something about your photography career?

 WOLF: I’ve been taking pictures for almost 20 years now.
 It started as a hobby, and I got more and more involved in it during the 80s.
-I was a serious amateur, taking pictures on the road when we were travelling, and I got bigger and bigger cameras.
+I was a serious amateur, taking pictures on the road when we were traveling, and I got bigger and bigger cameras.
 Even in that break we had from ’89 to 90 or whatever, I was trying to start working with other photographers as an assistant, and I wanted to be a full-time photographer, and then the band got back together, so I stopped.
-When we really quit for good in ’96 I said “I wanna walk away from everything, but what else can I do in life?”, and this is what I thought I could do.
+When we really quit for good in ’96, I said, “I wanna walk away from everything, but what else can I do in life?” and this is what I thought I could do.

 METAL-RULES: You have been making a living doing that?

 WOLF: I have been making a living for the last eight years with just that.
-It was very hard the first three years, but for the last five years I’ve been having a great career and having a fabulous life just doing photography for advertising agencies and magazines and things like that.
+It was very hard the first three years, but I’ve been having a great career and having a fabulous life just doing photography for advertising agencies and magazines and things like that for the last five years.

-METAL-RULES: How does it feel to be on the “other side” of camera?
+METAL-RULES: How does it feel to be on the “other side” of the camera?

-WOLF: It feels great, and what I like about is the fact that it’s not a group effort.
+WOLF: It feels great, and what I like about it is the fact that it’s not a group effort.
 I’m just sort of my own guy.
-I hire an assistant, I hire a makeup artist for the day, but other than that I’m my own one-man company.
-A one-man army.
+I hire an assistant, I hire a makeup artist for the day, but other than that, I’m my own one-person company.
+A one-person army.
 I love that aspect of it.
 Whether the photo’s great, or if it sucks, it’s really up to me, in a way.
 Not because the singer is pissed off or the drummer didn’t show up, you know what I mean?
 At the same time, it’s a totally different field that nobody knows me in.
-I’m a schmuck just like everybody else.
+I’m a schmuck, just like everybody else.
 I don’t get any special treatment just because I’ve been in a metal band.
 Nobody knows what I’ve done.
 There’s no crossover.
 There’s no crossover ever, except for I did a very cool project where I photographed the personal guitar collections of world-famous guitar players, like Chet Atkins and Les Paul.
 I went to their homes and photographed the personal guitar collections of Les Paul and Chet Atkins.
 Those are sort of collector’s books that come out, with beautiful, glossy pictures.
-That was a lot of fun, because as a guitar player I had a special interest in all these prototype Les Paul guitars from like 1953.
+That was a lot of fun because, as a guitar player, I had a special interest in all these prototype Les Paul guitars from 1953.

 METAL-RULES: Did you ever asked any autographs from your guitar heroes?

 WOLF: From Les Paul, you mean?
 I did.
 I made him sign this little Polaroid or something.
-I took some Poloroids and said “Hey Les!
+I took some Polaroids and said, “Hey Les!
 Can you sign this for me?”
-Of course he did, and I don’t know where the heck it is, but it was pretty cool.
+Of course, he did, and I don’t know where the heck it is, but it was pretty cool.
 And he’s still a cool guy.
 He’s like 90 years old, or maybe 88?
 And he still plays, and he’s still a pretty cool guy.